Conanbranch/ai4code-transformer-baseline/README.md

 ### Overview
 Based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and https://github.com/suicao/ai4code-baseline.

 Instead of predicting the cell position with only the markdown itself, we randomly sample code cells to act as the context.
 The code is sampled uniformaly, perserving the order.
-So your input will look something like this:
+Input will look like this:

 ```<cls> mardkdown <sep> code <sep> code <sep> ... <sep> code <sep>```